 I specialize is math tutoring.
 I have experience working with students in math ranging from learning to count all the way to Calculus.
 I enjoy helping a student gain confidence and find concept easy after previously finding it difficult.
 In my tutoring style I incorporate a lot of examples to help correlate the math concepts to everyday life.

-Florida Agricultural and Mechanical University - BS, Industrial Engineering
+Undergraduate Degree: Florida Agricultural and Mechanical University - Bachelor of Science, Industrial Engineering

 What is your teaching philosophy?